Henry Fernbach

-Henry Fernbach (18291883) was an architect in New York City.
-Born in Breslau in Germany, he immigrated to the U.S. in 1848 or in 1855.
+Henry Fernbach (1829–1883) was an architect in New York City.
+Born in Breslau, which then belonged to Germany, he immigrated to the U.S. in 1848 or in 1855.

 Life

 Fernbach was a Prussian Jew, and trained at the Bauakademie in Berlin.
 He is noted for his synagogue designs, mainly in the Moorish Revival architecture style, and for his cast iron facades.
 Between 1867 and 1883 Fernbach designed more than two dozen of the properties now contributing to the SoHo - Cast Iron Historic District.

 He served as Treasurer of the United Association of American Architect.
 Alfred Zucker and Theodore de Lemos partnered with him.
 Paul J. Pelz worked as a chief draftsman for him.
 He designed the German Savings Bank with Edward H. Kendall.